 - Complying with U.S. Food and Drug Administration (FDA) guidelines as well as other international certifications such as EC 1935

-Choosing the Right PumpChoosing the right pump is critical and requires careful consideration.
-While there are many different pump types and properties, the diverse capabilities of an air-operated double-diaphragm (AODD) pump make it a popular choice for the food and beverage transfer applications.
+CHOOSING THE RIGHT PUMPChoosing the right pump for food and beverage processing is critical and requires careful consideration.
+While there are many different pump types and properties, the diverse capabilities of an air-operated double-diaphragm (AODD) pump make it a popular choice for the food and beverage industry.

-AODD pumps are known for reliability, safety and simplicity in fluids, slurries and solids-laden transfers.
+Air-operated double diaphragm (AODD) pumps are known for reliability, safety and simplicity in fluids, slurries and solids-laden transfers, making this type of pump ideal for food and beverage processing.
 AODD pumps:

 - Run dry without damaging the pump or system